-No make-up is allowed for the ALS's and/or project steps.
-Students automatically get 0 (zero) from the respective ALS/project step grade if any of them is missed.
+No make-up is allowed for the quizzes and/or take-home exams.
+Students automatically get 0 (zero) from the respective quiz/take-home grade if any of them is missed.

 Make-up is only allowed for the midterm and final examination to those with an official report from the University Health Center and to those with an official permission notice from the university for participating in a university event on the date of the exam in question.
 Students must submit their reports/notices to one of the instructors before the exam in question.
 The ones having other excuses should contact the instructors within the day of the exam to be missed and then the instructors will decide whether these students are allowed to take the make-up exam.
 Any excuses to be brought to the attention of the instructors after the exam will not be considered.
 No exceptions to these rules!